cwcyau/hdrukphdcourses/README.md

 # Health Data Research UK PhD Programme

-This website provides information about our immersion week courses.
+This website provides information about [Health Data Research UK PhD Programme](https://www.hdruk.ac.uk/careers-in-health-data-science/further-education/phd-programme/) (HDRUK) Immersion Week courses.

+These courses were developed for our HDRUK PhD Programme but in 2022 we are expanding to allow a limited number of PhD students from outside of programme to participate in our courses.

+## Why should you be interested?

+## How do you sign up?

+## Who should apply?

+Participants should be current PhD students at a UK university.

+## Course Timetable

 | Dates | Course | Venue | Location |
 | ----- | ------| ------ | --------- |